gorodnitskiy/yet-another-lightning-hydra-template/README.md

 - `valid_best` metric: use for tracking the best validation metric.
 Usually it can be `MaxMetric` or `MinMetric`.
 - `additional` metrics: additional metrics.

-Each metric config should contain `_target_` key with metric class name and other parameters which requires by metric.
+Each metric config should contain `_target_` key with metric class name and other parameters which are required by metric.
 The template allows to use any metrics, for example from [torchmetrics](https://torchmetrics.readthedocs.io/en/latest/) or implemented by yourself (see examples in `modules/metrics/components/` or [torchmetrics API](https://torchmetrics.readthedocs.io/en/latest/references/metric.html)).